HRLO77/Bot-source-code/README.md

-Here is the documentation for the commands - https://pastebin.com/9w4Fp110
+Here is the documentation for the commands of my discord moderation bot - https://pastebin.com/9w4Fp110